C0dewithLokesh/WebForge/README.md

  <div align="center">
  <h2 align="center">WebForge</h2>

- This is a simple website built using React and Sass.
+ This is a simple website built using React and SCSS.

  <a href="https://webforge.vercel.app/"><strong>➥ Live Demo</strong></a>
  </div>